LEGENDS AND CULTURE IN ICELAND: TRAVEL JOURNAL TO LEARN HOW TO PRESERVE THE LOCAL EUROPEAN HERITAGE. THINK GLOBALLY, ACT LOCALLY.

 - Networking activity: Guided session to find your best partner for a future JOB SHADOWING and/or KA229 PROJECT.

-- Optional Cultural activity in the afternoon: ‘Golden Circle and Game of Thrones tour’.
-Lasting 8-9 hours, the tour takes you on a wondrous circular journey through the heart of Iceland’s Southern Region, stopping at some of Iceland’s most iconic sites.
-We will enjoy the ‘Golden Circle and Game of Thrones’ Tour visiting Geysir Geothermal Area – Gulfoss Waterfall – Eurasian and North American tectonic plate boundaries in Thingvellir National Park.
+- Optional Cultural activity in the afternoon: ‘Golden Circle tour’.
+Lasting 6-7 hours, the tour takes you on a wondrous circular journey through the heart of Iceland’s Southern Region, stopping at some of Iceland’s most iconic sites.
+We will enjoy the tour visiting Geysir Geothermal Area – Gulfoss Waterfall – Eurasian and North American tectonic plate boundaries in Thingvellir National Park.
 Moreover, if you’re a Game of Thrones fan in Iceland, you’d not want to miss a visit to some of the show’s most famous filming locations.
-Since season 2, Icelandic landscapes and natural features have become hallmarks of the show’s breathtaking backdrops, including waterfalls, rift valleys, medieval villages, and most scenes North of the Wall.
 If you are not a fan, you’ll enjoy the stunning scenarios of the island.

 => This is an amazing tour to learn about the history and geology of Iceland.